dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](octopus-database-deployment-overview.png)

-This process creates the main SQL user for the database, the database, add the SQL user to the database, and the user to the role.
+This process creates the main SQL user for the database, the database, adds the SQL user to the database, and the user to the role.
 If you want your process to do that, you can download those step templates from the [Octopus Community Step Template Library](http://library.octopus.com/listing).

 If this is the beginning of your automated database deployment journey, you don’t have to add all that functionality.
 The main steps you need from the above screenshot are: